Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Introduction

-This last problem is the focus of the present work.
-During generation, LLMs condition on the previously-generated tokens.
-Thus, if an LLM has hallucinated and generated an incorrect claim at the beginning or middle of the sequence, all subsequently generated claims might also be incorrect.
-Even in the case when the first claim was generated with high uncertainty, this is not taken into account during the subsequent generation process.
-This means that while the first error could be implicitly recognized as such with high uncertainty, all subsequent mistakes will be overlooked, because the generation process conditioned on this error will be very confident.
+While a rich body of UQ techniques has been developed for general text classification and regression tasks~\cite{zhang-etal-2019-mitigating,he2020towards,xin-etal-2021-art,wang-etal-2022-uncertainty,vazhentsev-etal-2022-uncertainty,vazhentsev-etal-2023-hybrid,he-etal-2024-uncertainty}, applying UQ to text generation is considerably more challenging.
+A key difficulty arises from the fact that LLMs generate sequences token by token, making multiple conditionally dependent predictions~\cite{zhang2023enhancing}.
+Since LLMs generate text by conditioning on previously produced tokens, an early hallucination, whether at the beginning or in the middle of a sequence, can propagate, causing subsequent claims to also be incorrect.
+Crucially, even if the generation of the first claim was highly uncertain, this uncertainty is not taken into account during the subsequent generation process.
+This means that although the first error may be recognized due to its high uncertainty, all subsequent errors are overlooked because the generation process conditioned on it proceeds with high confidence.
+Therefore, effective hallucination detection requires accounting for this dependency and propagating uncertainty across generation steps.

-Below, we suggest a theoretically-motivated data-driven solution to this problem.
-We note that the attention between generated tokens provides information about the conditional dependency between the generation steps.
+In this work, we note that the attention between the generated tokens provides information about the conditional dependency between the generation steps.
 Previously, there have been several attempts to suggest heuristic approaches to model this dependency~\cite{zhang2023enhancing}.

-We argue that the particular algorithmic function would be too difficult to engineer, and thus we propose to learn this dependency from data.
-For this purpose, we generate a training dataset with a target variable representing the gap between the conditional generation confidence and the unconditional confidence.
-The latter refers to the probability that a statement is correct without considering any context or previously generated statements, which may be inaccurate or erroneous.
-Using attention-based features, we trained an ML-based regression model to predict this gap that is further used for modifying the certainty of the current generation.
-We use attention-based features to ensure the generalizability of such an approach, supporting the training of a robust conditional dependency model.
-We call the proposed approach \textit{trainable attention-based dependency (TAD)}. \Cref{fig:tad_vizualization} illustrates the idea behind the proposed method on the real output of an LLM.
-Our extensive experiments demonstrate that TAD offers substantial improvements in UQ over the baselines in tasks where an LLM is required to generate long sequences.
+We argue that the particular algorithmic function would be too difficult to engineer, and thus we propose to learn this dependency from data instead.
+For this purpose, we generate a training dataset with a target variable, representing the quality score of the generated text according to some ground truth annotation, and train a regression model that leverages LLM attention maps, probabilities on the current generation step, and recurrently computed uncertainty scores from previously generated tokens.
+To incorporate recurrent features, we suggest a two-staged training procedure where in the second stage, we use scores from the intermediate model obtained in the first training stage.
+We call the proposed approach \emph{Trainable Attention-based Dependency} (\emph{TAD}). \Cref{fig:tad_vizualization} illustrates the idea of the method on the real output of an LLM.